alpaca-lang/alpaca/README.md

     start_a_process init = spawn will_be_a_process init

 # Licensing
+MLFE is released under the terms of the Apache License, Version 2.0

 Copyright 2016 Jeremy Pierre

 Licensed under the Apache License, Version 2.0 (the "License");